-AWS HIPPA Compliance is a very common topic these days, HIPAA was expanded in 2009 by the Health Information Technology for Economic and Clinical Health (HITECH) Act.
+AWS HIPPA Compliance is a ubiquitous topic; HIPAA was expanded in 2009 by the Health Information Technology for Economic and Clinical Health (HITECH) Act.
 HIPAA and HITECH establish a set of federal standards intended to protect the security and privacy of PHI.
 HIPAA and HITECH impose requirements related to the use and disclosure of PHI, appropriate safeguards to protect PHI, individual rights, and administrative responsibilities.

 AWS offers a standardized Business Associate Addendum (BAA) for such customers.
-Customers who execute an AWS BAA may use any AWS service in an account designated as a HIPAA Account, but they may only process, store and transmit PHI using the HIPAA-eligible services defined in the AWS BAA.
-For a complete list of these services, see the HIPAA Eligible Services Reference page.
+Customers who execute an AWS BAA may use any AWS service in an account designated as a HIPAA Account.
+Still, they may only process, store, and transmit PHI using the HIPAA-eligible services defined in the AWS BAA.
+See the HIPAA Eligible Services Reference page for a complete list of these services.

 AWS maintains a standards-based risk management program to ensure that the HIPAA-eligible services specifically support the administrative, technical, and physical safeguards required under HIPAA.
 Using these services to store, process, and transmit PHI allows our customers and AWS to address the HIPAA requirements applicable to the AWS utility-based operating model.

-AWS offers a comprehensive set of features and services to make key management and encryption of PHI easy to manage and simpler to audit, including the AWS Key Management Service (AWS KMS).
-Customers with HIPAA compliance requirements have a great deal of flexibility in how they meet encryption requirements for PHI. and you need to be careful when configuring these service to achieve AWS HIPPA Compliance solution.
+AWS offers a comprehensive set of features and services to make key management and encryption of PHI easy to manage and more straightforward to audit, including the AWS Key Management Service (AWS KMS).
+Customers with HIPAA compliance requirements have a great deal of flexibility in meeting encryption requirements for PHI, and you need to be careful when configuring these services to achieve AWS HIPPA Compliance solutions.

-Systems Manager provides a complete view of a customer’s infrastructure performance and configuration. simplifies resource and application management, and makes it easy to operate and manage their infrastructure at scale.
+The Systems Manager provides a complete view of a customer’s infrastructure performance and configuration.
+Simplifies resource and application management and makes it easy to operate and manage their infrastructure at scale.

-Amazon Virtual Private Cloud (VPC) offers a set of network security features well-aligned to architecting for AWS HIPPA Compliance.
-Amazon VPC allows customers to extend their own network address space into AWS, as well as providing a number of ways to connect their data centers to AWS.
-VPC Flow Logs provide an audit trail of accepted and rejected connections to instances processing, transmitting or storing PHI.
+Amazon Virtual Private Cloud (VPC) offers network security features well-aligned to architecting for AWS HIPPA Compliance.
+Amazon VPC allows customers to extend their network address space into AWS and provides several ways to connect their data centers to AWS.
+VPC Flow Logs provide an audit trail of accepted and rejected connections to instances processing, transmitting, or storing PHI.

-With Amazon EBS encryption, a unique volume encryption key is generated for each EBS volume; customers have the flexibility to choose which master key from the AWS Key Management Service is used to encrypt each volume key.
+Amazon EBS encryption generates a unique volume encryption key for each EBS volume; customers can choose which master key from the AWS Key Management Service is used to encrypt each volume key.

-Customers have several options for encryption of data at rest when using Amazon S3, including both server-side and client-side encryption and several methods of managing keys.
-Connections to Amazon S3 containing PHI must use endpoints that accept encrypted transport (HTTPS).
-For a list of regional endpoints.
+Customers have several options for data encryption at rest when using Amazon S3, including server-side and client-side encryption and several methods of managing keys.
+Connections to Amazon S3 containing PHI must use endpoints that accept encrypted transport (HTTPS) for a list of regional endpoints.

 Connections to Amazon Glacier containing PHI must use endpoints that accept encrypted transport (HTTPS)

-data stored at rest in the underlying storage is encrypted consistent as are automated backups, read replicas.
+Data stored at rest in the underlying storage is encrypted consistently, as are automated backups, and read replicas.

 Connections to RDS for MySQL containing PHI must use transport encryption.